Deletion in Binary Search Tree (BST)

 • In recursive implementation, the compiler will use the call stack to simulate the recursion.
 In the worst case, the call stack size is equal to the height of the tree.
 So the space complexity of the recursive approach is O(h).

-• In the recursive approach, instead of calling deleteBSTMin(root->right), can we call the same function to delete the inorder successor, i.e., bstDeleteRecursive(root->right, temp-key)?
+• In the recursive approach, instead of calling deleteBSTMin(root->right), can we call the same function to delete the successor, i.e., bstDeleteRecursive(root->right, successor->key)?

-• Instead of using the inorder successor, can we think of implementing the above idea using the inorder predecessor?
-The inorder predecessor is the node with the maximum key in the left subtree or the node with a key just less than k.
+• Instead of using the successor, can we think of implementing the above idea using the predecessor?
+The predecessor is the node with the maximum key in the left subtree or the node with a key just less than k.

 • Can we think of implementing the recursive and iterative approaches in a different way?

-• Which one is the better choice: using the inorder successor or the inorder predecessor?
-Here is an idea: when the right subtree is balanced and has a height less than the height of the left subtree, using the inorder successor will be efficient.
-Similarly, using the inorder predecessor will be efficient when the left subtree is balanced and has a height less than the height of the right subtree.
-But the critical question is: how do we identify this during the execution process?
+• Which one is the better choice: using the successor or the predecessor?
+Here is an idea: when the right subtree is balanced and has a height less than the height of the left subtree, using the successor will be efficient.
+Similarly, using the predecessor will be efficient when the left subtree is balanced and has a height less than the height of the right subtree.
+The critical question is: how do we identify this during the execution process?
 Can we think of using the successor or predecessor randomly?

 More from EnjoyAlgorithms